1941 CADILLAC CONVERTIBLE

 “The car is now finished, but still needs a top, upholstery and glass.
 But the body is restored and the car is running and driving.
 It still looks excactly as is does in the photos of this article.”

-Interested parties can contact the CCC and we will put you in touch with Kurt who will make sure the gentleman who owns the car in Northern California will be notified.
+Interested parties can contact the CCC and we will put you in touch with the owner in Northern California..
 Email Rik at the CCC.

 Photos of how the car looks today can be seen at the end of this article.